SolCard Review: Is No-KYC Access Worth The Fees?

 Taxes, Statements and Record-Keeping

-Record-keeping is straightforward for light use.
-It gets more manual with frequent top-ups or multiple wallets.
 Funding the card with crypto can create a taxable disposal event in many jurisdictions.
 Stablecoin top-ups simplify tracking but do not remove the reporting requirement.
-There is no rewards program, so there is no separate cashback or token-income layer to track.
+There is no rewards program, so there is no separate cashback or token-income layer to track on top of card activity.

 The dashboard shows basic transaction and top-up history.

-Most of the reporting burden still sits with the user.
-Export quality, cost-basis visibility, and third-party tax software compatibility are not clearly disclosed, so you may need to track acquisition cost, top-up values, withdrawals, and any gains or losses around conversion yourself.
+Export quality, cost-basis visibility, and compatibility with third-party tax software are not publicly disclosed, so plan to track acquisition cost, top-up values, withdrawals, and any conversion gains or losses manually.

 Final Verdict